Southern New Hampshire University: Online programs

 Enrollment in the College of Online & Continuing Education (COCE), based in downtown Manchester, has increased rapidly: from 8,000 students in 2001 to 34,000 in 2014, to over 135,000 according to SNHU.
-As the online program has grown, the COCE has hired more full-time professors (as of 2014, most of the more than 2,700 faculty members were part-time instructors located throughout the United States and abroad).
 Alumni and educators outside SNHU have criticized the university's aggressive recruiting techniques and nationwide advertising campaigns, comparing them to those used by for-profit institutions such as the University of Phoenix and the now-defunct ITT Technical Institute.
-In response, president LeBlanc stated that SNHU has "borrowed the best of operational practices from the for-profits (customer service, data analytics, a sense of urgency and accountability) while eschewing the practices that cast them in such a poor light."
+In response, LeBlanc said that SNHU has "borrowed the best of operational practices from the for-profits (customer service, data analytics, a sense of urgency and accountability) while eschewing the practices that cast them in such a poor light."

-SNHU's College for America (CfA) offers degrees that rely on competency-based learning rather than traditional credit hours, based in part on programs at Western Governors University.
-In 2013, the CfA became the first of its kind to gain federal approval from the U.S. Department of Education.
+SNHU's College for America (CfA) operated from 2013 until it was retired.
+CfA offered degrees that relied on competency-based learning rather than traditional credit hours, based in part on programs at Western Governors University.
+In 2013, CfA became the first of its kind to gain federal approval from the U.S. Department of Education.
 In 2017, it formed a partnership with the U.S. Office of Personnel Management, making all federal employees eligible for CfA courses.

 Costs and student outcomes

-Beginning in the fall of 2021, campus tuition will be reduced to $15,000 per year (and $10,000 per year for select programs).
+Beginning in the fall of 2021, campus tuition was reduced to $15,000 per year (and $10,000 per year for select programs).
 The graduation rate for campus students is 68% and median salary after attending is $45,800.
-In the 2017–2018 award year, 43,067 students received the federal Pell Grant.
+In the 2017–18 award year, 43,067 students received the federal Pell Grant.

 Accreditation and memberships

-Since 1973, Southern New Hampshire University has been accredited by the New England Association of Schools and Colleges and is approved by the New Hampshire Department of Education Division of Higher Education—Higher Education Commission.
+Since 1973, Southern New Hampshire University has been accredited by the New England Commission of Higher Education and is approved by the New Hampshire Department of Education Division of Higher Education—Higher Education Commission.
 The School of Business is accredited by the Accreditation Council for Business Schools and Programs.
 Some programs have specialized accreditation, such as the sport management programs, which are recognized by the North American Society for Sport Management, and the hospitality administration program, which is recognized by the Accreditation Commission for Programs in Hospitality Administration.

 Nationally, it is a member of the Association of American Colleges and Universities, the American Council on Education, and the National Association of Independent Colleges and Universities.
 At the state level, it is a member of the New Hampshire College & University Council (NHCUC), a consortium of higher learning institutions in New Hampshire.